Rob's plants

 Polistes paper wasp Polistes paper wasp

-Handsome brown paper wasps (Polistes sp.) help themselves to some honeydew left by aphids on our paulownia tree.
+Handsome brown paper wasps (most likely Polistes fuscatus, the northern paper wasp) help themselves to some honeydew left by aphids on our paulownia tree.
 Even though the one above looks really ticked off, they're not particularly agressive.

 This is a yellowjacket paper wasp (Polistes dominulus), which looks somewhat similar to the yellowjackets often seen buzzing around trashcans, but is not closely related.
 Introduced from Eurasia in the 1980s, it has colonized most of the U.S. by now.
 They can be agressive if their nest is threatened, but are perfectly peaceful buzzing through the garden in search of insect prey.
 The one shown here is a male, as evidenced by his yellow face and hooked antennae. polistes dominulus yellowjacket paper wasp